bellhyve/zelta/README.md

 # Zelta Replication Suite

 This suite of tools provides a streamlined approach for managing ZFS snapshot replication across various systems.
-It consists of three main components: ```zmatch```, ```zpull```, and ```zelta```, each designed to handle specific aspects of the snapshot replication process. ```zelta``` is intended to be run with *no* requirements on backup sources and *without elevated privilages.*
+It consists of three main components: ```zmatch```, ```zpull```, and ```zelta```, each designed to handle specific aspects of the snapshot replication process. ```zelta``` is intended to be run with *no* requirements on backup sources and *without elevated privileges.*

-The goal of this proeject will be to keep the tools as simple as possible with intutive defaults and few options. zelta works best as a cron job in conjuction with a snapshot creating and pruning utility like the excellent [zfsnap](https://github.com/zfsnap/zfsnap).
+The goal of this project will be to keep the tools as simple as possible with intuitive defaults and few options. zelta works best as a cron job in conjunction with a snapshot creating and pruning utility like the excellent [zfsnap](https://github.com/zfsnap/zfsnap).

 ### Quick Start: Setup